 - Aiding our competitors.
-For example, this could take the form of service as an advisor or consultant to, or as an employee or a member of the board of, a competitor, passing confidential information to a competitor, or accepting payments or other benefits from a competitor. - Involvement with any business that does business with us or seeks to do business with us.
+For example, this could take the form of service as an advisor or consultant to, or as an employee or a member of the board of, a competitor, passing confidential information to a competitor, or accepting payments or other benefits from a competitor. - Hiring Related Parties.
+Hiring or supervising family members or others with whom you have a close, personal relationship.

+- Involvement with any business that does business with us or seeks to do business with us.
 Employment by or consulting for a customer, supplier or service provider is generally discouraged.
 You must seek authorization in advance if you plan to have such a relationship by completing an Outside Activity Disclosure Form. - Service on other boards.
 Employees who wish to participate in another company's board of directors, board committee or advisory board should seek authorization in advance from the Chief Executive Officer by completing an Outside Activity Disclosure Form.
 In general, only employees who are Senior Vice President level or higher will be considered for approval, and only for service on one outside board. - Personal relationships.
 Personnel decisions regarding fellow employees or vendors with whom you may have a personal or romantic relationship. - Owning a significant financial interest in a competitor or a business that does business with us or seeks to do business with us.
 In evaluating such interests for conflicts, a Covered Person's direct and indirect interests should be considered, along with factors such as the following: - the size and nature of the Covered Person's interest; - the nature of DocuSign's relationship with the other entity; - whether the employee has access to confidential information; - whether the employee has an ability to influence DocuSign decisions that would affect the other entity; and - compliance with the guidelines relating to corporate opportunities and conflicts of interest set forth in the Company's employee handbooks.